ayajeske-zz/skycoinmeetup/README.md

 * how the technology works
 * the financial incentive
 * the current status
 Given the above points, it is important that the activities within the Meetups would not be confined solely to boring presentations or pedantic powerpoints, but would include hands-on workshops on the different side of the technology.
 In that respect, well thought hackathons could be very interesting.

-Some examples of activities:
+### Examples of Activities
 - Installing a node
 - Create a CX-based smart contract
 - Demonstrate a demo ICO, which token distribution is based on CX programming language